 Star Wars is not just science fiction.
 It is an allegory for what America has become and will continue to be until we decide to be the change we want to see.
 The Empire is a totalitarian regime, no doubt.
 America is not a totalitarian state, and I hope we can keep it from becoming one.
 But The Empire is analogous to the oligarchy we have here in the United States.
 The Rebel Alliance is analogous to the middle class struggling to sustain themselves and to restore their ability to influence the government for the benefit of everyone, not just the 1%.

-To live together in harmony requires skills.
+To live together in harmony requires skill.
 Such skills include recognizing challenging behavior when it happens and to conduct a non-confrontational inquiry into why it happens.
 Additional skills include being proactive in addressing challenging behavior because in most cases, it's predictable.
 And finally, we need to develop the skill of collaborating with people who exhibit challenging behavior to find out the cause and come up with a solution for it, together.
-The behavior is the signal not the problem.
+Challenging behavior is the signal not the problem.
 This isn't just for kids.
 It's also for adults.